IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

     * Guardium Data Protection: 11.4 and above
         * Supported inputs:
             * JDBC (pull)
-    * Guardium Insights: 3.2.6 and above
+    * Guardium Insights: SaaS 1.0

 A Guardium Universal Connector filter plugin for Snowflake.
 The connector allows people to monitor SQL occuring in their Snowflake environments by providing a feed of events to